About The ACT Test

 Did You Know?

-- More than 2.1 million high school students in the graduating class of 2016 from all 50 states and many other countries took the ACT.
+- More than 1.34 million students in the 2022 high school graduating class took the ACT test.

 - ACT test scores are accepted by all four-year US colleges and universities, including highly selective institutions.